-Baobab fruit is a nutritional powerhouse with several impressive health benefits.
+Baobab fruit powder is a nutritional powerhouse with several impressive health benefits.
 Read the full description/article to learn more about Africa’s “Tree of Life.”
 A strange-looking tree that grows in low-lying areas in Africa, Madagascar, and Australia, Baobab can grow to large sizes, and radiocarbon dating indicates that they may live to be 3,000 years old!
 Baobabs go by many different names, including boaboa, boab, bottle tree, tabaldi, upside-down tree, the dead-rat tree, and monkey bread tree.

 What does science say about this amazing fruit?